Parent & Family SOAR

 Congratulations on becoming part of the Golden Bear Family!

-This summer your student will be taking part in our WNE Virtual Summer Orientation.
-The Virtual Summer Orientation is an important way for your family to begin to feel connected to the University community, have questions answered by the many academic and professional staff, and connect to other family members who are experiencing many of your same feelings.
+This summer your student will be taking part in our on-campus WNE Summer Orientation “SOAR”.
+As part of the SOAR experience, parents/guardians are invited to attend one of our 2-day SOARs for a separate orientation experience.
+SOAR is an important way for families to begin to feel connected to the University community, have questions answered by the many academic and professional staff, and connect to other family members who are experiencing many of your same feelings.

 At WNE, we consider parents/guardians and families to be partners in ensuring student success.
 The Office of First Year Students and Students in Transition takes great pride in creating a vital and meaningful relationship with you.
 As partners, we look forward to working together with you to help you learn more about the first year, University, as well as connect you to the many programs and resources Western New England University has to offer!